lcompilers/lpython/doc/src/rebasing.md

 # with '#' will be ignored, and an empty message aborts the commit.
 ...
 ```
-- third window will be the same as dirst one because of squashing two commits to commit:`Added add4.py`, i will leave it with out changing message.
+- third window will be the same as the first one because of squashing two commits to commit:`Added add4.py`, I will leave it without changing the message.

 Log now:
 ```bash